axisgroup/evaluation-toolkit/2.Determining-what-to-measure/README.md

 - The screen has no clear purpose.
 Charts are randomly thrown on a screen.

 ## Frustrating
-- ugliness, not intuitive, too many clicks to do your task, etc.
 - The app is not intutive and visually unappealing.
 Completing a task takes too many clicks.
 - Features of the app don't work as expected. (eg - filter, navigation).
 The app has too many alerts and notifications.
 - The app has too many interactions/animations.